-Even more puzzling, modern (zero-age) Pb loss is ubiquitous in zircon (Stern et al., 1966; Black, 1987; Hansen and Friderichsen, 1989; Hansen et al., 1989) and to a lesser degree baddeleyite (Reischmann, 1995; Söderlund et al., 2004; Rioux et al., 2010), even when it is not observed in other minerals such as monazite (Black, 1987) and titanite (sphene) (Hansen et al., 1989) from the same sample.
-Considering the tautological lack of zero-age thermal metamorphism for samples collected at Earth's surface, modern Pb loss does not appear to be a thermal diffusive phenomenon.
-Further, despite some early suggestions, laboratory handling has been largely ruled out as a source of such zero-age Pb-loss (Black, 1987); much to the contrary, laboratory acid treatment reproducibly decreases normal discordance both in zircon and other minerals (Mattinson, 2005; Rioux et al., 2010; Peterman et al., 2012).
+Even more puzzling, modern (zero-age) Pb loss is ubiquitous in zircon (Stern et al., 1966; Black, 1987; Hansen and Friderichsen, 1989; Hansen et al., 1989) and to a lesser degree baddeleyite (Reischmann, 1995; Söderlund et al., 2004; Rioux et al.,

+- 5 2010), even when it is not observed in other minerals such as monazite (Black, 1987) and sphene-titanite (sphene) (Hansen et al., 1989) from the same sample.
+Despite-Considering the tautological lack of zero-age thermal metamorphism for samples collected at Earth's surface, modern Pb loss does not appear to be a thermal diffusive phenomenon.
+Further, despite some early suggestions, laboratory handling has been largely ruled out as a source of such zero-age Pb-loss (Black, 1987); much to the contrary, laboratory acid treatment reproducibly decreases normal discordance both in zircon and other minerals (Mattinson, - 10 2005; Rioux et al., 2010; Peterman et al., 2012).
 Even in unannealed zircon, where leaching may induce unwanted isotopic fractionation, leachates are consistently more discordant than residues (Mattinson, 1994; Davis and Krogh, 2001; Mattinson, 2011).
 Clearly, fully understanding these phenomena is central to the reliability of chemically abraded zircon U-Pb ages.

 Consistent with literature expectations (Mattinson, 2005, 2011), chemical abrasion is remarkably successful at removing Jack Hills zircon domains that have undergone open system processes: concordance consistently increases with increasing leaching extent (Figures 2, 3).
 Components removed in the first four hours (L1) are observed to cluster in an array near the origin in Figure 2, suggesting they have previously undergone near zero-age Pb loss.
 Chemically, these components are not stoichiometric zircon, with zirconium representing less than 90% of the cation mass budget.
-Instead, we suggest that both highly metamict (amorphous) (e.g., Holland and Gottfried, 1955; Utsunomiya et al., 2004) zircon, as well as inclusions and crack-filling precipitates of other less durable minerals, are rapidly dissolved and removed within these first four hours of chemical abrasion.
-The geochemistry of material removed during subsequent abrasion steps is markedly closer to that of pristine zircon, though still detectably altered according to the LREE-I alteration index of Bell et al. (2016, 2019).
-These trends mirror the increase in the crystallinity of surviving zircon with increasing leaching extent observed by Widmann et al. (2019).
+Instead, we suggest that both highly metamict (amorphous) (e.g., Holland and Gottfried, 1955; Utsunomiya et al., 2004) zircon, as well as inclusions and crack-

 Figure 5.
-Two-variable cross plot of SIMS spot ages and TIMS Pb/Pb ages for each fragment and leachate.
+Two-variable cross plot of SIMS spot ages and TIMS 207Pb/206Pb ages for each fragment and leachate.
 Concordant residues (bold) plot along the 1:1 line, while others plot above.
 Horizontal data arrays result from one SIMS spot age per grain plotted against up to four TIMS ages per fragment, with multiple fragments per grain.